Michaelszeng/diffusion-policy-experiments/README.md

 The network will learn to re-predict those already-executed actions.

-If `past_actions_visible` is true, then the first `n_obs_steps - 1` ground-truth (unnoised) steps will be passed to the model effectively as conditioning, and loss will be compared only against the `horizon - (n_obs_steps - 1)` predicted actions.
+If `past_actions_visible` is true, then the first `n_obs_steps - 1` ground-truth (unnoised) steps will be passed to the model effectively as conditioning, and loss will be compared only against the last `horizon - (n_obs_steps - 1)` predicted actions.
 (Note that we subtract `1` from `n_obs_steps` because actions happen after observations; i.e. if we have 2 observations, then we have already executed the action for the first observation, and need to predict the action for corresponding to the second observation).

 Note that this implementation uses global observation conditioning (i.e. observations are not part of per-timestep token, if transformer variant is used).